Scaramucci’s Wife Reportedly Files For Divorce: She’s Fed Up With His ‘Naked Political Ambition’

 “Deidre has left him and has filed for divorce,” one source told Page Six.
 “She liked the nice Wall Street life and their home on Long Island, not the insane world of D.C.
 She is tired of his naked ambition, which is so enormous that it left her at her wits’ end.
 She has left him even though they have two children together.”

-The couple allegedly fought over Scaramucci working for Trump, a second source said.
+The couple allegedly fought over Scaramucci working for President Donald Trump, 71, a second source said.
 “Deidre is not a fan of Trump, and she hasn’t exactly been on board and supportive of Anthony and his push to get back into the White House.
 Anthony is focusing on his children, his work for the president and the American people.
 There is nothing more important to him.
 I don’t know who Deidre thought she was marrying but anyone who knows Anthony knows he’s an ambitious man.”

+This story is still developing.
+We’ll let you know when there are more details available about Scaramucci’s alleged new drama.

-HollywoodLifers, are you shocked that Scaramucci and his wife are reportedly getting divorced?
+HollywoodLifers, are you shocked that Scaramucci and his wife are reportedly getting divorced over his support for President Trump?
 Let us know!